 Goats and Noxious Weeds

 Noxious weeds and other invasive plant species have proven to be difficult to remove.
 Common practices, like herbicides, may not always be suitable and can have adverse environmental effects.
-Pesticides, including herbicides, can accumulate in water sources and soil which can lead to environmental and human health issues (Syafrudin et al., 2021).
+Pesticides, including herbicides, can accumulate in water sources and soil, which can lead to environmental and human health issues (Syafrudin et al., 2021).
 Herbicides, such as Roundup, are the primary method for controlling cheatgrass and noxious weeds, but this method can get expensive quickly, especially in a location like the M where application is tricky.
 Targeted grazing offers an alternative approach to invasive plant control by avoiding the use of herbicides.

 When managed properly, targeted grazers—such as goats—can remove invasive plants in a way that mimics ecological processes.
 Grazing introduces a disturbance that invasive plants are unfamiliar with and may be unprepared for, leading to their removal from the landscape.
 At the M trail, noxious weeds blanket the trails and mountainside, preventing the growth of natural vegetation.
 When introduced at the right time, goats will consume the heads of cheatgrass and the leaves and stems of other noxious weeds, eliminating them from the landscape.